 \section{Conclusion}

-Here, we introduced a transfer learning strategy for 3D human pose estimation when neither ground truth 3D annotations nor learned prior are available in a novel application with data limitation.
-By selectively learning from the source priors as well as a series of easy-to-access observations in the target domain, our HW-HuP model yields a robust 3D pose estimation performance even under challenging contexts of a target domain.
-By simply depending on off-the-shelf depth cameras, HW-HuP shows the potential to solve many practical 3D human pose estimation problems, where the use of MoCap is infeasible under the application natural settings such as real-life human behavior studies in highly constrained spaces.
-The possible application scenario includes patient monitoring in medical facilities, infant movement in her bassinet or a crib, pilot training in the cockpit and driver behavior or gesture recognition inside a car.
+We have introduced a transfer learning strategy for 3D human pose estimation in situations where neither ground truth 3D annotations nor learned priors are available.
+By selectively learning from source priors and easy-to-access observations in the target domain, our HW-HuP model yields robust 3D pose estimation performance even under challenging conditions.
+Since HW-HuP relies only on off-the-shelf depth cameras for training, it has the potential to solve a range of 3D human pose problems in real settings where MoCap training data is infeasible.
+Possible examples include patient monitoring in medical facilities, infant movement analysis in bassinets or cribs, pilot training observation in the cockpits, and driver behavior or gesture recognition inside of cars.